Mercedes A-Class interior, tech and practicality

 Standard equipment

-When the current A-Class first launched, there were three trim levels – SE, Sport and AMG Line – complemented by a choice of three main options packs – Executive, Premium and Premium Plus.
+When the current A-Class first launched, there were three trim levels – SE, Sport and AMG Line – with the latter complemented by a choice of three main options packs: Executive, Premium and Premium Plus.

-SE is the entry point to the A-Class range.
+SE was previously the entry point to the A-Class range.
 You get 16-inch alloy wheels, automatic emergency braking, lane-keep assist, part-faux-leather upholstery, air conditioning and cruise control.
 There’s also the basic infotainment system with DAB radio, Bluetooth and a built-in sat nav.
-This trim was discontinued around 2021, with newer A-Classes all coming in Sport trim or higher.
+But bear in mind that parking assistance didn’t come as standard – you might find some SEs without a camera or sensors.
+This trim was discontinued around 2022, with newer A-Classes all coming in Sport trim or higher.

 Sport ups the ante with 17-inch alloys, LED headlights, a sportier steering wheel and two-zone climate control.